hyl3rid/blog/data/blog/potatosalad.md

   - potato
 ---

-# Potato Salad with Homemade Vegan Mayonnaise
+# Potato Salad with Vegan Mayonnaise

 ![Potato Salad with Apples and Celery](/potatosalad.jpg "image")

-Potato salad with homemade mayonnaise is rich, creamy, wholesome, and a perfect side with your main course, especially during the holiday season.
+Potato salad with mayonnaise is rich, creamy, wholesome, and a perfect side with your main course, especially during the holiday season.
 Potato salad is versatile, and you can enjoy it by adding your favourite ingredients and vegetables to it.
 Similarly, by making mayonnaise at home, you can make the potato salad more tasteful and customize it according to your liking.

-## Origin of Potato Salad with Homemade Mayonnaise
+## Origin of Potato Salad with Mayonnaise

 Mayonnaise is an integral part of potato salad today, but it wasn&#39;t like this forever.
 Since potato salad was invented years before mayonnaise, the early version of potato salad was made by boiling the potatoes in wine and serving them with spices.
 Potato salad is believed to have originated from Germany.
 It was from here that it spread into Europe and then in Asia.
 You can also find potato salad in Japanese cuisine, and they widely use mayonnaise.